Short Term Visitors to Hong Kong

-Active duty US Military Personnel and their family members are required to have valid (at least four months validity) Passports when they transit Hong Kong.
+Active duty US military personnel and their family members are required to have valid (at least four months validity) passports when they transit Hong Kong.
 Passports are required whether on Permanent Change of Station (PCS), TAD/TDY (Temporary Assigned Duty) or Leave Status.
-Aircrew members may enter and depart Hong Kong on military ID card with crew orders or passenger manifest.
-Ship’s Crew are not required Passports if they arrive and depart with the vessel.
-Only Personnel with Command Funded Emergency Leave Orders may depart Hong Kong on the strength of their Military ID.
-Passport Holders do not require Visas if the duration of the stay/visit is less than 90 days.
+Aircrew members may enter and depart Hong Kong on military ID cards with crew orders or a passenger manifest.
+Ship’s Crew are not required to have passports if they arrive and depart with the vessel.
+Only personnel with Command Funded Emergency Leave Orders may depart Hong Kong on the strength of their Military ID.
+Passport holders do not require visas if the duration of the stay/visit is less than 90 days.

 Consular Protection And Right Of Abode In Hong Kong